What is a Cool Roof System?

 - Improves indoor comfort in non-air-conditioned spaces like garages.

-- Decreases roof temperature and can help preserve your roof from damages caused by exposure to sunlight.
+- Lowers roof temperature and can help preserve your roof from damages caused by exposure to sunlight.

 - Reduces urban heat island effect, or the trapped heat build-up common to large cities.

-- Lowers energy demand which can help prevent brownouts and blackouts, especially in large urban areas.
+- Lowers energy demand, which can help prevent brownouts and blackouts, especially in large metropolitan areas.